w3c/web-nfc/EXPLAINER.md

 Assembly are also advocating for this patterns as it might be able to turn such globals into modules in the future, at least when accessed from WASM.

-### Separate objects for reader/writer
+### Common vs separate objects for reader/writer

-The reader and writer objects could have been merged into one single object, but as we allow multiple scans with filters to be active at the same time (maybe in multiple places/view of the app/site) then it makes more sense to be able to use separate objects.
+The reader and writer objects existed separately when scan filters were supported, but after filters have been abandoned, they have been merged into one single object.

 ## Considered alternatives